 One of the biggest advantages of Just-in-Time (and the primary reason it is used) is that it saves money.
 How exactly does it cut costs?
 There are two primary ways:

 Using a Just-In-Time method to manage inventory in your business starts with using the best inventory management software.
 With Sortly, you can quickly and easily incorporate JIT inventory system techniques into your business.
-Update inventory levels in real-time, accurately track inventory locations, and get customized alerts to help you know exactly when you need to order more inventory.
+Update inventory levels in real time, accurately track inventory locations, and get customized alerts to help you know exactly when you need to order more inventory.
+Get Started with Sortly for Free.